2 flights (3.5hrs and 2hrs). 1 speedboat ride (2hrs). 2 road journeys. One train journeys (10 hours).

 • Meals as specified

-• Excursions as specified, including entrance fees
+• Excursions as specified, pay your entrance fees locally.

 • International departure tax